healeycodes/hoot-language/README.md

 Hoot extends Lox by introducing an event loop for non-blocking I/O, more complex types (string, list, map), and a tiny standard library (web requests, file reading/writing, delay functions).

 Why?
 I wrote it to learn more about interpreters!
+[Crafting Interpreters](https://craftinginterpreters.com/contents.html) is a useful handbook and I strongly recommend it.

+<br>

 It uses (mostly-typed) Python 3.8 and no additional libraries.

-<br>

 Run the integration tests with `python test_hoot.py`.
 It should also pass `mypy .` with no issues.